Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 **Link of Work:**   [Article](https://medium.com/@jehoshaphatia/100-days-of-ml-code-day-043-fa06a74fc8cd)

-## Day 043 : August 21, 2018
+## Day 043 : August 22, 2018

-**Today's Progress** :  Wrote a medium article about Features: How fast to send them.
-Exploring audio signal processing for musical applications
+**Today's Progress** :  Still exploring audio signal processing for musical applications, also wrote a medium article that brought Features: How fast to send them to an end.

 **Thoughts** : I am learning new things day by day.